Fugly (film): Plot

 Chautala further blackmails them by recording them handing over the money to him, as evidence of attempting to bribe a policeman.
-He gives them 3 more days to arrange for the money with additional Rs.
-1 million as penalty.
+He gives them 3 more days to arrange for an additional Rs.
+1 million as a penalty.
 The four of them are further forced to arrange a rave party with a drug dealer, which is again raided by Chautala.
 He forces them into drug dealing as well to extract more juice out of them.

-The four of them decide that they had enough and want to expose him in a sting operation.
-They almost succeed in extracting a confession out of him on camera, but are busted and Chautala also kidnaps Devi.
+The four of them decide that they have enough and want to expose him in a sting operation.
+They almost succeed in extracting a confession from him on camera but are busted and Chautala also kidnaps Devi.
 Chautala outsmarts them on every step and the four slip deep into trouble with every step they try.
-Finally, they are arrested on false charges and meanwhile out on bail.
+Finally, they are arrested on false charges and meanwhile, are out on bail.

 Dev in the end decides that he has to sacrifice his life to expose the truth.
 In the next scene, Dev is in the hospital and his narration is interrupted by Chautala.
-He clears up the ICU room of everyone to have a private moment with Dev.
+He clears up the ICU room for everyone to have a private moment with Dev.
 Dev tricks him by cutting off his own life support and getting into a scuffle with Chautala.
-As the medics and reporters rush into the room, they find Dev dead and it appears as if Chautala has killed him.
+As the medics and reporters rush into the room, they find Dev dead, and it appears as if Chautala has killed him.
 This is telecast live on the news.
 Chautala attempts to blackmail Gaurav's father in an isolated region but is shot dead by his colleague.